brainlife/docs/docs/tutorial/fmri-preprocessing-tutorial.md

 Now, let's get to work!
 The following steps of this tutorial will show you how to:
 1. generate anatomical surfaces using Freesurfer,
-2. preprocess the anatomical (T1w & T2w) and fMRI data using fMRIPrep,
+2. preprocess the anatomical (T1w & T2w) and fMRI data using fMRIPrep

 <!---
 3. and, map the Glasser 180-node atlas to the anatomical (T1w) image